strongX509/cyber/Computing_Systems/Processor_Architecture.md

 buf1 = 0x00112233445566788899aabcccdeef
 buf2 = 0x00112233445566798899aabdccdff0
 ```
+As you can clearly see the integer variables packed into the buffer are now in *network order* with most significant byte stored first..

 **ASM 3**: <a name="asm3"></a>We analyze `dyn_ctypes`  by setting  a breakpoint at line `23` of `dyn_incr.c`, i.e. just before returning to the main program.

 ```assembly